dfinity/motoko/design/FAQ.md

 > 1. Why would I want an `actor class` versus just a `class`?

 An actor is instantiated as a separate wasm instance, with isolated state.
-Classes can capture free state, actors class should not (but currently can because the typechecker is too liberal).
+Classes can capture (mutable) free variables state, actors class should not (but currently can because the typechecker is too liberal).

 > 2. Where am I permitted to place `async` blocks?